Ladvien/tech_up/week_1.md

 * [JSON Crash Course](https://youtu.be/GpOO5iKzOmY)

-Before we move on, it is important to know Python converts JSON objects into Python dictionaries usually.
-However, this is not always the case.
 Let's look at some JSON.

 ```json
 [